freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/understand-functional-programming-terminology.english.md

 /*
-Given a function (representing the tea type) and number of cups needed, the following function returns an array of strings (each representing the a cup of a specific type of tea).
+Given a function (representing the tea type) and number of cups needed, the following function returns an array of strings (each representing a cup of a specific type of tea).
 */
 const getTea = (prepareTea, numOfCups) => {